fcr3/aeolux/modeling/README.md

 Included in this repository are other branches that include bits and pieces of work that we didn't polish up for the official product.
 However, we would like to explore these endeavours in the future, so please feel free to explore.

 Experimentals:
-- In `modeling/analysis`, we have a folder of notebooks that contains processing/exploration of other datasets that we came across.
+- In `modeling/analysis/Experimentals`, we have a folder of notebooks that contains processing/exploration of other datasets that we came across.
+- In `modeling/analysis/Experimentals/Results`, we have a folder of results csvs that contain output from running evaluation on other datasets.
+This folder currently contains only RSNA-based metrics.
 - In the `torch_obj` branch, we have examples of how to train DETR, RetinaNet, and Mobilenet using Detectron2